 The word өдөр ödör 'day' can be omitted in ordinary conversation.

-The days from Monday to Friday use ordinal numbers; that is, they go ‘day no. 1’, ‘day no. 2’, 'day no. 3', etc. All use дахь dakh' or дэх dekh 'number', with the form depending on the vowel in the preceding word. Хоёр khoyor, гурав gurav, and тав tav contain masculine vowels, resulting in the use of дахь dakh'; нэг neg and дөрөв döröv contain feminine vowels, resulting in the use of дэх dekh.
-The different vowels do not influence the meaning.
+The days from Monday to Friday use ordinal numbers; that is, they go ‘day no. 1’, ‘day no. 2’, 'day no. 3', etc. The term дахь dakh' or дэх dekh means 'number'.
+The form used depends on the vowel in the preceding word. Хоёр khoyor, гурав gurav, and тав tav contain masculine vowels, resulting in the use of дахь dakh'; нэг neg and дөрөв döröv contain feminine vowels, resulting in the use of дэх dekh.

-The exceptions to this are the two weekend days, which are named according to whether there is a full day off work (Sunday) or only half a day (Saturday).
+The two weekend days are an exception.
+They are named according to whether there is a full day off work (Sunday) or only half a day (Saturday).
 Although this is now becoming anachronistic, especially for staff in larger companies, the naming remains unchanged.
 The word for 'week' in Mongolian is долоо хоног doloo khonog, literally 'seven days'.